We Can Help With Your Drug Charges

 Don’t Take A Plea

 Prosecutors want wins.
 They will stack charges and punishments that may make a plea agreement look attractive.
 But unless you understand all the long-term consequences of the deal they offer, a first-time offender or 251 program deferral may not be as good as it looks.
-Our attorney can review all the facts and inform you of all your options.
+As your attorney, I can review all the facts and inform you of all your options.

 Drug charges are a threat to your future.
-Ask for our attorney immediately after an arrest and let us represent and protect your interests.
-Give us a call today at 540-808-4232 or use our online form.
+Ask for Justin Corder immediately after an arrest and let me represent and protect your interests.
+Give us a call today at 540-418-3388 or use our online form.